 Trying to sleep train during a sleep regression is like taking one step forward and two steps back, so my advice would be to wait until the sleep regression is over and baby is back to their normal routine to start any major sleep training.

-CHECK OUT THESE sites FOR MORE TIPS on SLEEP REGRESSION:
+CHECK OUT THis post from shrewdmommy.com FOR MORE TIPS on SLEEP REGRESSION:

 A FULLER STOMACH